puavous/lmad1/BeforeInstanssi2024.md

   do the installations beforehand.
 It is not fun to spend the workshop time just figuring out what to delete to make space for tools.

-- Headphones (any kind will do).
+- You need headphones (any kind will do).
 There will be many participants previewing their demos each with their own audio track - no, we don't want to hear them all at once from loudspeakers at the workshop area!

 ## What would really help